the1lab/1lab/src/Data/Nat/Divisible/GCD.lagda.md

 ```

 Actually putting this together is a bit indirect, since we are not
-performing structural induction: Agda can't see that the argument $m \%
+performing structural induction: The termination checker treats the
-n$ is less than $n$.
-We can, however, turn this into [well-founded
+argument $m \% n$ as unrelated to $n$.
+We can, however, turn this into
-recursion], which demands only that the recursive call be _less_ (in the
+[well-founded recursion], which allows us make a recursive call by
-sense of $<$) than the original input.
+*proving* that a given argument decreases.

 [well-founded recursion]: Data.Wellfounded.Base.html